HL7/patient-reported-outcomes/source/pages/capstatements.md

 ---
 ##### Profiles and Interactions

-The External Assessment Center needs to implement the profile specific interactions as specified in the table below.
+The External Assessment Center needs to implement the profile specific interactions as specified below.

 ---
 **Implementation Note**